-Comparatively, a small percentage it is due to subtle mutations.
-For example, SMA can arise as a result of the presence of the two alleles on the same chromosome with the same mutation on both, and no corresponding allele on the other chromosome; or due to a de novo mutation on one allele.
+Comparatively, a small percentage of cases are due to subtle mutations.
+For example, SMA can arise as a result of the presence of the two alleles on the same chromosome with the same mutation on both, and no corresponding allele on the other chromosome.
+This condition can also be due to a de novo mutation on one allele.

 The higher the number of SMN2 copies, therefore, the lower the chances of severe disease.
-However, this is not the only modifier, and in some cases only 2 copies of the gene are present along with mild disease.
+However, this is not the only modifier and, in some cases, only 2 copies of the gene are present along with mild disease.

 This not only provided the proof of concept that such a therapeutic approach was rational and potentially effective, but also allowed for testing such treatment methods with investigation of resulting changes in the biochemical and molecular pathways in affected animals.

-These showed great promise in mouse models by activation of the SMN2 gene promoter, but failed to impact on humans.
+These agents showed great promise in mouse models by activation of the SMN2 gene promoter, but failed to impact on humans.
 This lack of efficacy has led researchers to focus their next endeavors on determining the optimum time for treatment with these molecules, the right dose, and the appropriate duration of therapy.

 Many other small molecules have also been developed and are being studied in relation to their specific effect on SMN2 gene splicing and hence increased full-length SMN mRNA transcription.